DETAILED ACTION

 (MPEP §2142-2143)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Valamehr et al. and Andre et al. and enrich the cells with CD34+ to allow differentiation to CD5+CD7+ T cells.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Valamehr et al., Peng et al. and Andre et al. and enrich the cells with CD34+ to allow differentiation to CD5+CD7+ T cells.
 One skilled in the art would have a reasonable expectation of success as Valamehr et al. teaches that iSPC can be CD34+ cells and any type of T cell and Andre et al. teaches that the CD34+ differentiate into CD5+CD7+ cells.

 Claim 131 is rejected under 35 U.S.C.
-103 as being unpatentable over Valamehr et al. (USPGPUB No. 20210015859) as applied to claims 118-128 and 132-137 above in view of Watkins et al. (USPGPUB No. 20200079867).
+103 as being unpatentable over Valamehr et al. (USPGPUB No. 20210015859) in view of Peng et al. (CN110616186A) as applied to claims 118-128, 132-135 and 137 above and in further view of Watkins et al. (USPGPUB No. 20200079867).

 Applicant Claims